 APRILIA ATLANTIC 200

 The Atlantic 200 was a smaller sibling to Aprilia’s Atlantic 500 maxi-scooter.
 After several years of fairly strong sales for the Atlantic 500, Aprilia expanded their Atlantic line with smaller 125 and 200 models.
-Both smaller Atlantic’s debuted in some countries for 2003 but only the 200 version reached the USA and Canada as part of Aprilia’s 2004 scooter lineup.
+These smaller Atlantic’s debuted in some countries for 2003 but only the 200 version reached the USA and Canada as part of Aprilia’s 2004 scooter lineup.

 Unfortunately USA scooter sales were slow in 2004 - and particularly for the Atlantic 200.
 While the Atlantic 200 would be sold until 2006 in other parts of the world (and continue on after that as the Atlantic 250 and then 300 as it’s sold today), 2004 was the last North American’s saw of this scooter.
 Perhaps it had something to do with Piaggio’s recent acquisition of Aprilia or perhaps Aprilia was just figuring out what scooters sell well in North America, but in any case Aprilia stopped offering all their Atlantic models in North America after 2004.

 The Atlantic 200 was powered by a 198cc version of Piaggio’s LEADER engine.
 In varying forms, this engine could be found in every mid-sized Piaggio scooters at the time.
 The particular version used in the Atlantic 200 was a liquid cooled, 4-valve, carbureted version putting out 20 HP.
-Virtually the same engine is found in Vespa’s GT200 scooter, while other scooters use similar engines like Piaggio’s BV200, which gets an air cooled 198cc LEADER.
-Piaggio’s LEADER engine is a solid, reliable engine that offers above average power, while lagging a bit in fuel milage compared to similar sized competitors.
+Virtually the same engine is found in Vespa’s GT200 scooter, while other scooters differ a bit like Piaggio’s BV200, which used an air cooled 198cc LEADER.
+This LEADER design is a solid, reliable engine that offers above average power, while lagging a bit in fuel milage compared to similar sized competitors.
 The Atlantic 200 tends to post about 55mpg.